 In November 2021, the board of directors approved RSUs covering an aggregate of 977,680 shares of Class A common stock to be granted under the 2021 Plan to certain executives and employees of the Company in connection with this offering, which awards will become effective as of the date on which the Form S-8 registration statement covering shares issuable under the 2021 Plan becomes effective, and provided that the recipient is a service provider of the Company as of such date.
-In addition, the Company modified certain RSU awards by adding a vesting acceleration condition in the event of employee termination upon a change in control.
-The amendment modified 414,632 Performance RSUs in which the Company will reassess the original grant date fair value as of the modification date.
+Assuming the midpoint of the range set forth on the cover page of the preliminary prospectus, the grant-date fair value of these RSUs will be \$70.00 per RSU.
+The Company estimates it will recognize approximately \$6.8 million of stock-based compensation expense during the three months ended January 31, 2022, assuming completion of a Qualified IPO prior to January 31, 2022, and \$61.6 million over the remaining life of such RSUs through the fiscal year ended January 31, 2026.